-Toronto’s an enormous city and many don’t know that it’s actually the 5th largest city in North America after Mexico City, New York, Los Angeles and Chicago.
+Toronto’s an enormous city and many don’t know that it’s actually the 5th largest city in North America after Mexico City, New York City, Los Angeles and Chicago.
 There’s a ton to do across all 6 boroughs (hence we’re nicknamed the six) and despite having lived here for over 15 years now I definitely haven’t done it all.
 There are always events going on and new restaurants going up and without exaggerating I think you could easily spend 2 weeks in Toronto without getting bored but 3 days is a great taste of what the city has to offer in terms of food and sights and will you give you an opportunity to see what Toronto has to offer.

-Day 1: Downtown Core & West End
+Day 1 in Toronto: Downtown Core & West End

 Make sure to take a look at the side of the buildings because Queen Street West has some of the best murals in Toronto and you’ll want to grab some pictures of these.
 Once you’ve digested some of your breakfast make sure to grab some ice cream because the area does have some of the best ice cream in Toronto.
 My absolute favorite is Bang Bang Ice Cream & Bakery but majority of the ice cream places in the neighborhood are delicious!
 To wrap up Queen Street West head to Trinity Bellwoods Park with your ice cream to relax and do some prime people watching!